VinSpee/Meetup-3-talks/README.md

 To submit a talk.
 Do a pull request here, add your talk title, short description and your name.
 3 talks will be picked each month.

-- __Name Of the Talk__
-  - led by: Your Name Here
-  - abstract: This is where the abstract goes

 - __Conquer the Gotchas__
   - led by: Aisha Blake